Navoei/CustomDiscs/readme.md

 A Paper fork of henkelmax's Audio Player.
 Special thanks to Athar42 for maintaining this plugin.
-- Play custom music discs, goat horns and player's head using the Simple Voice Chat API.
+- Play custom music discs, goat horns and player heads using the Simple Voice Chat API.
 (The voice chat mod is required on the client and server.)
 - Use ```/customdisc``` or ```/cd``` to view available commands.
 - Music files should go into ```plugins/CustomDiscs/musicdata/```
 - Music files must be in the ```.wav```, ```.flac```, or ```.mp3``` format.